MaKcm14/WeatherApplication/README.md

 It sends the HTTP-message with GET-method to get the weather in the city that was specified by the client.

 <h4>P.S.</h4>
-Every module of this application has own checklists that serve to prevent different unpredictable and innormal situations (as SQP-injection, for example).
+Every module of this application has own checklists that serve to prevent different unpredictable and innormal situations (as SQL-injection, for example).

 <hr>
 <h2>How to install and set the program?</h2>